marcoalopez/GrainSizeTools/DOCS/getting_started.md

 dataset.tail()
 ```

-If you want to view or interact with one of the columns of the *dataframe*, you can do it as follows:
+For interacting with one of the columns of the *dataframe*, you can do it as follows:

 ```python
 # select a specific column of the dataset